FAQ

 Tip

 Zivid factory calibration takes temperature into account.
-However, to further reduce the impact of temperature dependent performance factors, enable Thermal Stabilization.
+However, to further reduce the impact of temperature dependent performance factors, keep Thermal Stabilization enabled.

 What is the expected service life of Zivid camera?